bainsy88/Ibm-Containers-Labs-Denmark/3-Container-Group-Scaling-and-Recoverability.md

 $ cf ic group rm -f spring-boot
   ```

-##Congratulations!!!
-You have successfully accomplished Lab 4.
+## Congratulations!!!
+You have successfully accomplished Lab 3.

-####Let's recap what you've accomplished thus far in this lab:
+#### Let's recap what you've accomplished thus far in this lab:

-- Created a Container Group
+- Created a Container Group.
-- Verified scalability and load balancing of the container instances in the group
+- Verified scalability and load balancing of the container instances in the group.
 - Verified recoverability by forcibly deleting an instance and noticing that another instance gets recreated.